-Triglycerides are the chemical form in which most fat exists in food and in the body When triglyceride levels are high, it can result in coronary artery disease and stroke.
+Triglycerides are the chemical form in which most fat exists in food and in the body When triglyceride levels are high, it can be associated with coronary artery disease and stroke.

 Causes may include: